-Create May Day Baskets
+Create May Day Gifts for your Neighbors

 Deliver goodies on May 1st!

+May Day offers the perfect opportunity to bring good cheer to people you often rush past.
 Join in this fun tradition, and celebrate your neighbors and friends!

-Anyone in your child’s circle who’d get a kick out of a little surprise kindness — neighbors, friends or family.
+Anyone in your child’s circle who’d get a kick out of a little surprise kindness — neighbors, friends, or family.

-- How does it feel to offer a small gesture of kindness?
+How does it feel to offer a small gesture of kindness?

-- Why is it important to do small things for those in our community?
+Why is it important to do small things for those in our community?

-- Heartprints by P.K.
-Hallinan (Ideals Childrens Books, 2002).
-Ages 4 and up.
 A sweet little story about the lasting impact your kindness can have on others.

-- On the Morn of Mayfest by Erica Silverman (Simon & Schuster Books for Young Readers, 2011).
-Ages 4 and up.
 This joyous book in rhyme takes you through a day of one village’s May Day festivities.

 Take it further

-- Deliver your baskets to a local nursing home, hospital or veteran’s home.
+Deliver your baskets to a local nursing home, hospital or veteran’s home.

-- Create other May Day crafts to give away.
+Create other May Day crafts to give away.

 Check out these fun family-friendly projects!